andy-byers/paw/README.md

 ```

 The previous example showed examples of a simple kind of type inference, where the type of a variable is inferred from an initializer expression (the expression to the right of the `=`).
-Paw supports a more general kind of type inference for containers and closures, where the type of each 'unknown' must be inferred before the declaration in question goes out of scope, or is used in a way in which the type cannot be determined.
+Paw supports a more general kind of type inference for containers and closures, where the type of each 'unknown' must be inferred before the declaration in question goes out of scope.
-The main caveat here is that Paw does not yet have support for 'generic bounds', so we can't handle, for example, a closure like `|a, b| a + b` where the operator `+` imposes a bound on both `a` and `b`, restricting the types they can be 'instantiated' with (uses the same code as generics).
+The main caveat here is that Paw does not yet have support for 'generic bounds', so we can't handle, for example, a closure like `|a, b| a + b` where the operator `+` imposes a bound on both `a` and `b`, restricting the types they can be instantiated with.
 For example:
 ```
 let f = |a| a; // fn(?0) -> ?0